 speaker

 Craig Lindner

 Thanks, Carl.
 Please turn to slides three and four for a summary of earnings information for the quarter.
-AFG reported coordinated operating earnings of $2.76 per share in the 2024 First Quarter.
-The year over year decrease reflects lower returns in AFG's alternative investment portfolio when compared to the very strong performance of this portfolio in the prior year period.
+AFG reported core net operating earnings of $2.76 per share in the 2024 first quarter.
+The year-over-year decrease reflects lower returns in AFG's alternative investment portfolio when compared to the very strong performance of this portfolio in the prior year period.
 Now I'd like to turn to an overview of AFG's investment performance, financial position, and share a few comments about AFG's capital and liquidity.
 The details surrounding our $15.3 billion investment portfolio are presented on slides five and six.
 Looking at results for the first quarter, property and casualty net investment income was approximately 1% lower than the comparable 2023 period.
-Excluding the impact of alternative investments, net investment income, and our P&C insurance operations for the three months ended March 31, 2024, increased by 16% year over year as a result of the impact of higher interest rates and higher balances of invested assets.
+Excluding the impact of alternative investments, net investment income and our PNC insurance operations for the three months ended March 31, 2024 increased by 16% year over year as a result of the impact of higher interest rates and higher balances of invested assets.
 As you'll see on slide six, approximately 68% of our portfolio is invested in fixed maturities.
 In the current interest rate environment, we're able to invest in fixed maturity securities at yields of approximately 6%.
-Current reinvestment rates compare favorably to the nearly 5% yield earned on fixed maturities at our P&C portfolio during the first quarter of 2024.
-The duration of our P&C fixed maturity portfolio, including cash and cash equivalents, was 2.9 years at March 31, 2024.
+Current reinvestment rates compare favorably to the nearly 5% yield earned on fixed maturities at our PNC portfolio during the first quarter of 2024.
+The duration of our PNC fixed maturity portfolio, including cash and cash equivalents, was 2.9 years at March 31, 2024.
 We've strategically managed duration to take advantage of market opportunities as interest rates have increased from recent historic lows.
-The annualized return on alternative investments in our P&C portfolio was approximately 9% for the 2024 first quarter, compared to .2% for the prior year quarter.
-Strong returns related to our traditional private equity portfolio were offset by lower returns on investments tied to multifamily housing, which represent about half of our alternative investment portfolio, and where we continue to experience headwinds from the impact of increased supply and the leveling out of rental rates on these investments.
+The annualized return on alternative investments in our PNC portfolio was approximately 9% for the 2024 first quarter, compared to 14.2% for the prior year quarter.
+Strong returns related to our traditional private equity portfolio were offset by lower returns on investments tied to multifamily housing, which represent about half of our alternative investment portfolio. and where we continue to experience headwinds from the impact of increased supply and the leveling out of rental rates on these investments.
 We expect these headwinds may continue throughout the remainder of 2024.
 Longer term, we remain optimistic regarding the prospects of our investments in multifamily housing as these properties continue to generate strong net operating income and have desirable geographic positioning and high occupancy rates.
-The average return, average annual return on alternative investments over the five calendar years into December 31, 2023, was approximately 13%.
+The average annual return on alternative investments over the five calendar years ended December 31, 2023 was approximately 13%.
 Please turn to slide seven.
 We will find a summary of AFG's financial position at March 31, 2024.
-During the quarter, we returned $269 million to our shareholders through the payment of our regular 71 cent per share quarterly dividend, as well as a $2.5 per share special dividend.
+During the quarter, we returned $269 million to our shareholders through the payment of our regular 71 cent per share quarterly dividend, as well as a two and a half dollar per share special dividend.
 We expect our operations to continue to generate significant excess capital throughout the remainder of 2024, which provides ample opportunity for additional special dividends or share repurchases over the next year.
 We continue to view total value creation as measured by growth and book value plus dividends is an important measure of performance over the long term.
-For the three months ended March 31, 2024, AFG's growth and book value per share, excluding AOCI plus dividends, was 5.1%.
-I now turn the call back over to Carl to discuss the results of our PNC operations.
+For the three months ended March 31, 2024, AFG's growth in book value per share, excluding AOCI, plus dividends was 5.1%.
+I now turn the call back over to Carl to discuss the results of our P&C operations.

+speaker